JasonPollman/Dist.io/ReadMe.md

 ### Pipeline
 **A pipeline is similar to async's *waterfall*.**
-A slave will execute a task, its results will then passed to another slave, etc. etc. Once all tasks in the pipeline are complete, a single response is resolved with the data from the last task in the pipeline.
+A slave will execute a task, its results will then be passed to another slave, etc. etc. Once all tasks in the pipeline are complete, a single response is resolved with the data from the last task in the pipeline.

 The pipeline is started with some *initial* data (albeit ``undefined``), which is passed to the first task.
 The second task get the value returned from the first task, and so on, and so forth.